yahye06/RankForge/README.md

-# SEO Agent Bot
+# RankForge

-SEO Agent Bot is a full-stack SEO workspace for turning topic lists into structured content plans and identifying pages that need improvement.
+RankForge is a full-stack SEO workspace for turning topic lists into structured content plans and identifying pages that need improvement.
 The Next.js application includes a CSV-driven batch generator, a performance dashboard, AI-backed API routes, a lightweight crawler, and persisted SEO runs through Prisma and SQLite.

 The current UI is a working prototype: batch drafts and analytics are deterministic sample data, while the server routes demonstrate the AI and persistence workflow with Anthropic.
 This keeps the interface easy to test locally while preserving a clear path to production data sources.